NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Dash and then quickly shoot a fully charged overpump (can be done with both default and alternate).
+      By dash and then quickly shooting a fully charged overpump, you will gain a moderate speed boost midair at the cost of only 33 HP.
     </td>
     <td width="100px">
       1. Dash <br />